w3c/w3c-website-redesign-documentation/writing-guide.md

 All new content needs to be added to the timeline.
 You can edit this in the `_data/timeline.yml` file or via [NetlifyCMS](https://ecstatic-mccarthy-0be5bd.netlify.app/admin/#/collections/data/entries/timeline).

+Please note the timeline is displayed in the order of each entry.
+Therefore, you need to add new entries at the top.
+When adding a timeline entry in NetlifyCMS it will appear at the bottom, so you'll need to drag it to the top.

 Each timeline update must contain:

 * Title - short title for this update (try to keep this under 8 words)